The Angel on the High Street

 and my dreamer’s heart

-I knew that our summer of coffee-fuelled freedom was truly over
+I knew that our naive summer of coffee-fuelled liberty

 (Incorporating The Diggers’ Song by Gerard Winstanley, 1649)